Instructions for use and maintenance

 As a hygroscopic material, wood constantly absorbs moisture from the environment and releases it again.
 In the event of long-term deviations from the recommended climatic conditions, the wood starts to work again.
 This can lead to cracks, warps or shrinkage.

 In general, you should make sure not to place your furniture in immediate vicinity of active heat sources as this will have a negative impact, not only on wood, but also on leather and fabrics, which can dry out and crack.

 To protect your floors and furniture you should make sure already when you make your purchase, that the pre-assembled glides or wheels (hard floors) are suitable for the covering of your floor space.
 If that is not the case, separate protective mats must be provided.
-Solid Wood tables placed on underfloor heating actually need special gliders This is the responsibility of the buyer.

 It is vitally important to ensure that the correct choice of glider is adhered to, doing otherwise can result in un-necessary wear and tear to the glider itself and potential stress to the chair frame.